 How to Get Your Child with ASD Ready for a New School Year Using Visual Information

-Contributed by Kristie Brown Lofland, M.S., CCC-A
+& Kristie Brown Lofland, M.S., CCC-A

-If you have been to Target, Wal-Mart or any large retail store lately, you will notice that the grills, pool supplies, and flip flops have been replaced with backpacks, notebooks, and pencils.
+If you have been to Target, Wal-Mart or any large retail store lately, you will notice that the grills, pool supplies, and flip-flops have been replaced with backpacks, notebooks, and pencils.
 A new school year is fast approaching, and students throughout the country will make the transition to a new school year or a new grade.
-Starting a new school year can be full of anxiety for any student or parent, but for individuals on the autism spectrum, the anxiety can be much more severe.
+Starting a new school year can be anxiety producing for any student or parent, but for individuals on the autism spectrum, the anxiety can be more severe.
 Parents will worry about how their child will do both academically and socially.
 Students will worry about facing a new teacher, making friends, and just being able to navigate through the building and the school day.

-Whether your child is going into a general education or special education classroom, one of the best tools you can take with you when you visit your child’s school is your camera, iPad, or other tablet.
+Whether your child is going into a general education or special education classroom, one of the best tools you can take with you when you visit your child’s school is your camera, iPad, or other device.
 Using various visual supports can reduce your student’s anxiety, by providing him/her with the much-needed information on the school environment and routines.